Selecting A Cartridge

 6.5mm (6.5x55, 6.5Creedmor, 260Rem, 6.5-300SAUM, 6.5x.284, .264WinMag)

-At A Glace: High Ballistic coefficients result in very flat trajectories, very manageable recoil, and efficiently takes energy downrange.
+At A Glace: High Ballistic coefficients result in very flat trajectories, very manageable recoil, and efficient energy downrange.
 Most 6.5mm cartridges are very capable at longer range shots on deer and perform very well at the range.

 Suggested For: Deer and long range target shooting.
+Elk and moose can be appropriate with special considerations to limitations.
 In Europe, 6.5x55 is very commonly used to kill moose.

 Weight Ranges: 120-140 grains